feltor-dev/user-guide/netcdf-utilities.md

 ```{seealso}
 Read more about the [NetCDF user-guide](https://docs.unidata.ucar.edu/nug/current/best_practices.html) and [C documentation](https://www.unidata.ucar.edu/netcdf/docs) and [python documentation](http://unidata.github.io/netcdf4-python/)
 ```
+Unfortunately, netCDF is a C-library with a frankly terrible interface.
+In particular the task of "just write it to file" can be daunting with pure netCDF functions involving many low-level steps like creating and writing dimensions, managing variable ids, creating variables, and then only finally writing a variable.
+A bit further reaching is the question how to write to file in a MPI environment.

 The goal of writing utility functions is to
 - simplify error handling,
 - simplify the creation of Dimensions for quantities that are defined on `dg` grids